Sebastian Inlet a favorite destination for camping, boating, fishing, swimming and surfing

 Three miles of undeveloped beachfront make inlet beaches a haven for sunbathers, and surfers come here in search of the best breaks on the Florida coast.
 Here’s the latest Surf Report and live webcam from SurfGuru.

-The fishing is outstanding, inshore and offshore, thanks to a steady flow of gamefish riding currents through the inlet to feed at endless clam beds, oyster bars, seagrass beds and tidal wetlands in the lagoon.
+The fishing is outstanding thanks to a steady flow of gamefish riding currents through the inlet to feed at endless clam beds, oyster bars, seagrass beds and tidal wetlands in the lagoon.

-Your base of operations should be these two fabulous campgrounds:
+Your base of operations could be these two fabulous campgrounds:

 All sites have water and electric, but no sewer hookups.
 There is a dump station in the campground, and rest rooms with showers are convenient to all campers.
 A camp store sells the basics, including bait for fishing.